(Now in Plain English)

 - kaching! bill goes out.

-Having said that: We are typically vigorous advocates for our clients.
+- Having said that: We are typically vigorous advocates for our clients.
 We require a valid legal basis under Ontario law, such as a court order, a judicial finding, subpoena or warrant to take down your domains or websites or produce documents.
-We will notify of you of any attempts to take down your domains or websites or obtain your data.
+We will notify of you of any attempts to take down your domains or websites or obtain your data (unless we are legally barred from doing so).

 Domains found to be engaged in any of the following: